mmistakes/made-mistakes-jekyll/style-guide/index.md

 ads: false
 ---

-This is the style guide for Made Mistakes --- a living document of code detailing all the various colors, typographic elements, UI patterns, and components used on the website.
+This is the style guide for Made Mistakes --- a living document of code detailing all the various colors, typographic elements, UI patterns, and components used on the website to maintain visual consistency.
 {: .shorten}

 Where applicable links to a component's Sass partial[^sass] and/or `_include` are provided along with short descriptions of typical usage.